jackjliew/ai-openscale/insight-timechart.md

 - *Active de-biasing* - In active de-biasing, you can make use of a de-biasing REST API endpoint from your application.
 This REST API endpoint will internally call your model, and check its behavior.

-  If {{site.data.keyword.aios_short}} believes that the model is acting in a biased manner, it will do the data perturbation as mentioned above, and send it back to the original model.
+  If {{site.data.keyword.aios_short}} detects that the model is acting in a biased manner, it perturbs the data as mentioned previously, and sends it back to the original model.
 The output of the original model on the perturbed data will be returned as the de-biased prediction.
 If {{site.data.keyword.aios_short}} determines that the original model is not acting in a biased manner, then {{site.data.keyword.aios_short}} will return the original model's prediction as the de-biased prediction.
 Thus, by using this REST API endpoint, you can ensure that your application does not make decisions based on biased output of your models.

 Select the **Debiased Scoring Endpoint** link to find your de-biasing REST API endpoint